PMBio/mb-nanopore-2022/genomics/README.md

 `cd telomere/illumina/ && ./telomere.sh`

+Alignment plots can be generated using [wally](https://github.com/tobiasrausch/wally) and custom scripts.

+`cd telomere/ont/ && ./plotting.sh`

 ## Templated insertion threads

 For the long-read data, [lorax](https://github.com/tobiasrausch/lorax) can be used to call templated insertion threads